japila-books/spark-sql-internals/docs/configuration-properties.md

 Default: `(undefined)`

+### propagateDistinctKeys.enabled { #spark.sql.optimizer.propagateDistinctKeys.enabled }

+**spark.sql.optimizer.propagateDistinctKeys.enabled**

+**(internal)** Controls whether the [Logical Query Optimizer](catalyst/Optimizer.md) propagates the distinct attributes of logical operators for query optimization

+Default: `true`

+Used when:

+* `LogicalPlanDistinctKeys` logical operator is requested for the [distinct keys](logical-operators/LogicalPlanDistinctKeys.md#distinctKeys)

 ### replaceExceptWithFilter { #spark.sql.optimizer.replaceExceptWithFilter }

 **spark.sql.optimizer.replaceExceptWithFilter**

-**(internal)** When `true`, the apply function of the rule verifies whether the right node of the except operation is of type Filter or Project followed by Filter.
-If yes, the rule further verifies 1) Excluding the filter operations from the right (as well as the left node, if any) on the top, whether both the nodes evaluates to a same result.
-2) The left and right nodes don't contain any SubqueryExpressions.
-3) The output column names of the left node are distinct.
-If all the conditions are met, the rule will replace the except operation with a Filter by flipping the filter condition(s) of the right node.
+**(internal)** When `true`, the `apply` function of the rule verifies whether the right node of the `except` operation is of type `Filter` or `Project` followed by `Filter`.
+If so, the rule further verifies the following conditions:

+1. Excluding the filter operations from the right (as well as the left node, if any) on the top, whether both the nodes evaluates to a same result
+1. The left and right nodes don't contain any [SubqueryExpression](expressions/SubqueryExpression.md)s
+1. The output column names of the left node are distinct

+If all the conditions are met, the rule will replace the `except` operation with a `Filter` by flipping the filter condition(s) of the right node.

 Default: `true`